StanfordHCI/bang/README.md

 /templates-add
 /batches
 /batches-add

-inside frame, MTURK_FRAME=ON
+/batches:id
+/users

+main workflow:

 For start experiment you need to add new batch at the /batches-add page.
 After that in will have “waiting” status and server will start posting qualification HITs every 4 minutes.
 Qualification HITs’ lifetime is 250 sec.
-Link for the qualification HIT’s task is /accept.
-Here you can see /old/questions.html from the server (all other pages are React’s static) - all works through nginx.
+Server will notify all 'willbang' users (from previous run) in our db to join us.
-All people which are ready with the qualification HIT achieve willBang qualification on Mturk and get email invite to the main task in Mturk (experiment workflow via frame).
+All people which are ready with the qualification HIT achieve willBang qualification on Mturk and get email invite to the main task in our site.
-When in the waiting room there’re enough participants, for now four people are required, they get ability to join the batch.
+When in the waiting room there’re enough participants, they get ability to join the batch.
 After enough people are joined batch experiment automatically starts.
-As experiment is started all joined participants get start bonus, for now it’s $1.01, and achieve hasBanged qualification on Mturk.
+As experiment is started all joined participants get start bonus, for now it’s $1.00, and achieve hasBanged qualification on Mturk/our db.
 From now those participants can’t see our Mturk’s task anymore.
 After final survey is completed by participant he/she achieve remaining part of his bonus on the basis of $12 per hour.
-For the last step server delete main task on Mturk.
-After it, if you wanna use your users again, you should clear their qualifications and you should delete them from db.

-without frame, MTURK_FRAME=OFF
-For start experiment you need to add new batch at the /batches-add page.
-After that in will have “waiting” status and server will start posting qualification HITs every 4 minutes.
-Qualification HITs’ lifetime is 250 sec.
-All people which are ready with the qualification HIT achieve willBang qualification on Mturk and get email invite to the main task in our site.
-When in the waiting room there’re enough participants, for now four people are required, they get ability to join the batch.
-After enough people are joined batch experiment automatically starts.
-As experiment is started all joined participants get start bonus, for now it’s $1.00, and achieve hasBanged qualification on Mturk.
-From now those participants can’t see our Mturk’s task anymore.
-After final survey is completed by participant he/she achieve remaining part of his bonus on the basis of $12 per hour..
-After it, if you wanna use your users again, you should clear their qualifications and you should delete them from db.

-without mturk, MTURK_MODE=OFF
-When server starts with MTURK_MODE=OFF, it will add 16 (ids are 2001, 2002, ..., 2016) users to db.
-You can use them for batch, login from url, example: localhost:3000/?workerId=2001&assignmentId=test.
-All Mturk things are off.